oracle-livelabs/security/database/advanced/beyond-the-baseline/database-vault.md

     ![DB Vault](./images/dv-004.png "Create the Realm PROTECT_EMPLOYEESEARCH_PROD")

-7. Add objects to the Realm to protect (here you add all the schema's objects)
+7. Add objects to the Realm to protect.
+These are the objects you are choosing to protect.
+You can choose an entire schema, multiple schemas, or specific objects in one or more schemas.
+In this example, you will protect all objects in a single schema.

     ```
     <copy>./dv_add_obj_to_realm.sh</copy>